 It’s impossible to give a straight answer, but the closest we can get is: if you feel able to, then go for it.
 If you don’t, that’s okay as well.
 The most important thing is to listen to your body.

 Menstruation 101: how it all works

 Most of us were likely taught in school that a period is just something inconvenient and painful that happens to women every month, and we just need to get on with it.
 There’s so much that was left out.
-Many doctors, obstetricians and gynecologists now consider the period to be our fifth vital sign that alerts us to how well (or not) our body is functioning.
+Many doctors, obstetricians and gynaecologists now consider the period to be our fifth vital sign that alerts us to how well (or not) our body is functioning.

 That’s why it’s so important to understand the full extent of the menstrual cycle, which is more than just your period.
-It can last anywhere from 21-35 days, and consists of four different phases (which will differ in length from person to person).
-Without taking a blood test and getting a full rundown of which hormones are at play at any given time, it can be difficult to get an accurate picture of which phase you’re currently in.
+It can last anywhere from 21-35 days and consists of four different phases (which will differ in length from person to person).
+Without taking a blood test and getting a full rundown of which hormones are at play at any given time, it can be challenging to get an accurate picture of which phase you’re currently in.
 So it’s much easier to begin with the day that you start your bleed, since we all know when that happens.

 This is a very simplified overview of the whole menstrual cycle, and while an estimated length has been provided for each phase of the cycle, it will vary greatly from person to person.